fordfishman/git-version-control/session-1.md

 **Git Vocabulary**
 - Commit: (noun) A recorded version of your project. (verb) To record a new version of your project.
 - Repository (or repo): where your files are stored, can be on your computer (local) or on GitHub's servers (remote)
-- pull: fetching commits from a remote repository and merging them with local changes
-- push: sending local commits to a remote repository

 Definitions adapted from [git-scm.com](https://git-scm.com/docs/gitglossary)